-According to a 2019 report from CNBC, consumers in the U.S. overspend on average by a jaw-dropping $7,400 every year!
+According to a 2019 survey conducted by OnePoll for Ladder Life, the average American spends close to $1,500 each month on non-essential items.
+By the end of the year, that totals about $18,000!
+Breaking down the costs by month, Americans spend, on average, $20 for coffee, $109 on impulse buys, and nearly $178 on takeout and delivery.
 With credit cards, pay-later plans, and endless sales, it’s easier than ever to join the millions of people who end the year in a financial hole.

 Carry Cash Instead of Your Credit Card

-Instead of carrying a credit card, carry cash or a debit card.
-And only bring the amount of cash you plan on spending for the particular errand or event.
-Eventually, as you build better financial habits you may be able to put the card back in your wallet.
-But until then, make it impossible to overspend.
-As a substitute for cash, use a debit card but be very disciplined about how you use it.
+Instead of carrying a credit card, carry cash or a debit card, and only bring the amount of cash you plan on spending for the errand or event.
+As you build better financial habits you may be able to put the card back in your wallet.
+Until then, make it impossible to overspend.
+It’s ok to use a debit card as a substitute for cash but be very disciplined about how you use it.

 Don’t Save Your Credit Card Info on Your Computer or Smartphone

-Online shopping is one area where a lot of people struggle with overspending.
+Online shopping is where a lot of people struggle with overspending.
 With one-click purchasing, it’s the ultimate convenience.
-However, when purchasing is too convenient, it can create problems for people working to curb their spending habits.
+However, when purchasing is too convenient, it can quickly torpedo any work you’ve done to curb your spending.

-Don’t keep your payment sources anywhere near your computer nor have it saved on your browser.
-In a world of Apple Pay and Google Pay, it’s easier than ever to commit a one-click purchase online.
-The extra time it takes to get your wallet can be long enough to give you time to realize the purchase isn’t worth it.
+Don’t keep payment sources anywhere near your computer and definitely don’t have them saved on your browser.
+In a world of Apple Pay and Google Pay, it’s easier than ever to buy what you want when you want it.
+The extra time it takes to get your wallet can sometimes be long enough to make you realize the purchase isn’t worth it.

 Track Your Purchases

-This can be as simple as keeping a little notebook and a pen in your pocket or taking notes on your phone.
-When you realize you’re pulling that notebook out pretty frequently, you may get the motivation to make a change.
-There are also multiple apps that can help you track your purchases in real-time and provide mobile notifications to help you stay aware of your spending.
+This can be as simple as keeping a little notebook and pen in your pocket or taking notes on your phone.
+When you realize you’re pulling your notebook out pretty frequently, you may get the motivation to make a change.
+There are also apps that can track your purchases in real-time and provide mobile notifications to help you stay aware of your spending.

-Ultimately, curbing your overspending is about setting you up for financial success.
-Not only can it prevent you from going into debt, but it gives you the financial flexibility to do things to get ahead.
-Things like investing in your future, preparing for retirement, and becoming debt-free can do amazing things for you and your family—and it only takes small steps repeated over and over again.
+Ultimately, reducing overspending is about setting you up for financial success.
+Not only can it prevent you from going into debt, it gives you the financial flexibility to do things to get ahead, like invest in your future, prepare for retirement, and become debt-free.
+With only a few simple, repeatable steps, you can tone down your spending habits and do amazing things for you and your family.